smitmartijn/networkinsight-cookbook/manuscript/ch-application-migration-planning.md

 {caption: "Application Migration Planning -- All application traffic"}
 ![](images/image31.png)

-Focus on the top 10 applications and map out their dependencies, as we've talked about in the chapter [Application Discovery & Assessment]{.underline}.
+Focus on the top 10 applications and map out their dependencies, as we've talked about in the chapter [Application Discovery & Assessment]{#ch-application-discovery-assessment}.
 When going through that exercise, migration waves will automatically start to form, as the dependencies (applications) of the top 10 applications should be put in the same migration wave.

 ## Creating Migration Waves